Abstract

 Bayesian model averaging

-Reference: Cala Petr, Havranek Tomas, Irsova Zuzana, Matousek Jindrich, and Jiri Novak (2022), "Financial Incentives and Performance: A Meta-Analysis of Economics Evidence."
+Reference: Cala Petr, Havranek Tomas, Irsova Zuzana, Luskova Martina, Matousek Jindrich, and Jiri Novak (2025), "Financial Incentives and Performance: A Meta-Analysis of Experiments in Economics."
 Charles University, Prague.